1. Timelines

 • The Void bled into the known universe, as reality itself could not hold its shape.

-• Rift Energy had no structure, existing only as wild, unchecked forces that surged across the abyss.
+• Rift Energy had no structure, existing only as wild, argent force that surged across the abyss.

 It was a maelstrom of chaos, a universe caught in a war with no victors and no end in sight.